2021 Milan Pilatus PC-12 crash: Investigation

-On 12 November 2021, all data contained in the Lightweight Data Recorder (LDR) of the plane recovered after its wreck were successfully downloaded at the technological laboratories of the National Agency for the Safety of Flight (ANSV).
+On 12 November 2021, all data contained in the lightweight data recorder (LDR) of the plane recovered after its wreck were successfully downloaded at the technological laboratories of the National Agency for the Safety of Flight (ANSV).
 In-depth and extensive analysis carried out by ANSV of the recovered data highlighted the unavailability of data about the flight or recordings referable to the flight that ended with the accident.
 In fact, from the maintenance documentation acquired by ANSV, it was discovered that the aforementioned LDR was inefficient even before the flight of the accident.

+The ANSV released the final report on June 21, 2024, acknowledging that the loss of data from the lightweight data recorder (LDR) made the determination of cause with certainty impossible.
+The ANSV proposed that the most likely cause is a loss of control during a SID departure in daylight IMC conditions where the pilot is flying manually, which probably resulted in task saturation and the focus of the pilot probably shifted from basic flight control to navigation.
+The ANSV believed that a recurring lack of pilot training could also be contributed to the cause.